nomoid/Roguelike/README.md

-# Roguelike
+# Weed Strike Roguelike

-CSCI 14 Creating a Roguelike Game
+Weed Strike is a simple roguelike game for teaching/demonstration purposes.